ZacharyDagnall/6144-frontend/README.md

 ## 6144

 This game is 2048 but using an additive three instead of two.
 Use your arrow keys to move all the tiles on the board.
 Combine matching numbers to add them together, but be careful, when you make a move a new 3 or 6 will appear on the board.
-The gane is over when you have no available moves.
+The game is over when you have no available moves.
 See if you can reach the 6144 tile.

 ## Fibinacci tiles